-Polyhdyramnios related to birth defects is not usually treated before the baby is born.
-We will, however, take an active, two-fold approach to managing the condition during your pregnancy.
+Polyhydramnios related to birth defects is not usually treated before the baby is born.
+We will, however, take an active, twofold approach to polyhydramnios management during your pregnancy.

 Second, we will try to identify any complicating factors — such as birth defects or genetic abnormalities — that might require additional therapies or consultations.
 That way we can be prepared during and after delivery to optimally care for your infant.